Metallica has been around for a long time.

-For whatever distortion you’re using, whether it’s from a pedal or your amplifier, make sure the gain is high -- around 9 or 10, and just go for a heavier saturation.
+For whatever distortion you’re using, whether it’s from a pedal or your amplifier, make sure the gain is high, around 9 or 10, to make sure there’s plenty of saturation.

-As far as the rest of the settings go, try something like this -- the graphic is courtesy of AmpKit which is free to download on iTunes:
+As far as the rest of the settings go, try something like this:

-When trying to replicate Hammett’s settings, the following rules are what you want to keep in mind when dialing things in:
+When trying to replicate Hammett’s settings, the following general rules are what you want to keep in mind if you decide to make your own tweaks: